Anna Colonna: Rome

 Botanist Giovanni Baptista Ferrari spent a significant amount of time working in the gardens established by Colonna's brother-in-law, Cardinal Francesco Barberini.
 The second edition of his botany reference book, De Florum Cultura, was dedicated to Colonna in 1638.
 Colonna was also a patron of botanical artist, Giovanna Garzoni.

+Religious patronage

+Colonna would remain very religious throughout her life and donated regularly to religious charities.